 8 surprising non-tax-deductible expense claims that are often included in expense claims

+In the UK, tax-deductible expenses are often included in expense claims, but sometimes these are overclaimed.
 The definition of a non-tax-deductible expense is an expenditure that does not exclusively facilitate the normal operation of your business.
-The HMRC has a long list of allowable expenses for a limited company or self-employed worker and tries to set a clear path as to what can and cannot be claimed as a business expense.
+The HMRC has a long list of allowable expenses for a limited company or self-employed worker.
+For example, if you’re looking to claim R&D tax credits, this would be an allowable deduction.

-However, one of the most frequent questions we receive is, “should I pay tax on my expenses?”.
+However, one of the most frequent questions we receive is, “Should I pay tax on my expenses?”.
 There are a number of grey areas relating to allowable expenses for self-employed workers and limited company owners that can cause confusion.
-To help you steer clear of this grey area and avoid HMRC fines and penalties, we’ve listed eight of the most common non-tax-deductible expenses that are often included in expense claims.
+Read on to find out more about the most common non-tax-deductible expenses that are often included in HMRC expense claims.

 1. Entertainment for clients

 Client entertainment may seem like a necessary part of building long-lasting business relationships or central to expanding your client base.
-This may come as a surprise however, the HMRC sees anything that you can discuss over lunch or dinner can be discussed at your office with a glass of water.
-It is therefore seen as not a reasonable deduction.
+Claiming expenses through HMRC for client entertainment is seen as a non-reasonable deduction.

-You are of course entitled to claim on the entertainment of your employees, such as the end of year Christmas party.
-You can hold annual tax free social functions of up to £150 per head per director or staff member, including their partners.
+You are of course entitled to claim entertainment for your employees, such as the end-of-year Christmas party.
+You can hold annual tax-free social functions of up to £150 per head per director or staff member, including their partners.

 2. Childcare costs